dasch-swiss/dsp-das/docs/user-guide/project.md

 * View the project information
 * View the data model
-* Get the list of resource classes with the number of entries, and click on the tiles to make a search by resource class.
+* Get the list of resource classes with the number of entries, and click on the tiles to make a search by resource class
+* Create or edit resources

 ---